-5. If one of these transactions fails, all transactions are automatically rejected - so all transactions are approved or none of them.
+5. If one of these transactions fails, all transactions are automatically rejected - so all or none of the transactions are committed.

-This eliminates the need for hashed time-locks (time locks) as in the case of atomic swaps, on other blockchain platforms, as well as limits the delays associated with hashed time-locks.
+This eliminates the need for hashed time-locks (time-locks) as is the case with atomic swaps on other blockchain platforms, as well as reducing the delay associated with hashed time-locks.

 There is no need to rely on temporary blocking of contracts.
-This means a smooth and quick approach to Atomic Trasnfers.
+This means a smooth and fast approach to Atomic Trasnfers.

 An additional benefit: since these operations are performed on Layer-1, they are safer than if they were performed on Layer-2.